 RSIC's primary investment objective is to design an investment program that produces a long-term rate of return that when added to contributions, funds current and future benefit payments.
-In doing so, RSIC must remain mindful that the Commissioners, CEO, and CIO are named fiduciaries to the Plan's beneficiaries and must carry out their respective responsibilities to invest and manage the Plan's assets in keeping with the highest duty of care the law recognizes.
+In doing so, RSIC must remain mindful that the Commissioners, CEO, and CIO are named fiduciaries to the Plan's active employees, retirees, and their beneficiaries (collectively "beneficiaries"). and The Plan's fiduciaries must carry out their respective responsibilities to invest and manage the Plan's assets solely in the interest of the Plan's beneficiaries, for the exclusive purpose of providing benefits, and in keeping with the highest duty of care the law recognizes.
 As a result, the return the investment program seeks to achieve should involve taking a prudent amount of investment risk.

 Further, RSIC cannot design an investment program in isolation, but must instead design a program consistent with the realities of the Plan that is guided by the Plan's particular design, structure, and risk factors.
-An important guiding consideration is that the Plan is mature and as a result experiences net negative cash flows, in that the amount of annual contributions into the Plan is less than the annual amount of benefit payments flowing out of the Plan.
+An important guiding consideration is that the Plan is mature and as a result experiences net negative cash flows, in that the amount of annual contributions into the Plan are is less than the annual amount of benefit payments flowing out of the Plan.
 As a result, the investment program must be designed in a way to provide sufficient liquidity to fund the net benefit payments to current retirees.

 The investment program also must be guided by the consideration that the respective systems comprising the Plan are underfunded, in that the discounted liabilities of each system exceed the actuarial value of each system's assets.
-The 2020 Actuarial Valuation report from the Plan's actuaries shows the funded status of each system as:
+The 20224 Actuarial Valuation report from the Plan's actuaries shows the funded status of each system as: